alexander-lee/MERN-boilerplate-lite/README.md

     `npm start` or `gulp`

 ## Setting up the Database
-1. Create a Directory for MongoDB to live in (Create the folder data/db at your root).
+1. Create a Directory for MongoDB to live in (Create the folder /data/db at your root).

     `mkdir -p /data/db`

 2. Make sure your directory has the right permissions

     `chmod 0755 /data/db && sudo chown $USER /data/db`

+3. Before you start the Node Server, start your Mongo Process

+    `mongod --dbpath /data/db`

-3. Create a Database (if you didn't make one yet)
+4. Create a Database (if you didn't make one yet)

     `mongo`

     `use sampledb`

-4. Add your Database to the configuration file ([config.js](https://github.com/alexander-lee/MERN-boilerplate-lite/blob/master/config.js))
+5. Add your Database to the configuration file ([config.js](https://github.com/alexander-lee/MERN-boilerplate-lite/blob/master/config.js))

-5. Before you start the Node Server, start your Mongo Process

-    `mongod --dbpath /data/db`
+    ```
+    module.exports = {
+        "development": {
+            "db": "mongodb://localhost:27017/{YOUR DATABASE NAME}"
+        }
+    }

+    ```

 ## File Structure